 It happened with many users who are using the Cisco AnyConnect Secure Mobility Client.
-If you are facing a “VPN failed due to unsuccessful domain name resolution” issue, then it means your Cisco clients do not establish the successful VPN connection.
+If you are facing a “VPN failed due to unsuccessful domain name resolution” issue, then it means your Cisco clients do not establish a successful VPN connection.
 There is also an issue with your DNS Settings.

 It is often resolved with minor DNS tweaking and establishes a VPN connection using the Cisco AnyConnect Client.
 Once verify from the client side that AnyConnect is properly installed and ready to use with your computer.
 By this, you can ensure that there is no fault from the AnyConnect Client.